lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 ### website_code_path

-By default, Ares assumes that the website will be installed in your home directory in a folder named 'ares-webportal'.
+By default, Ares assumes that the website will be installed in your home folder in a folder named 'ares-webportal'.
 You can change this option if you've installed it in a different location.

 ### character_gallery_group and character_gallery_subgroup